August 13

 During World War II, the site was in German-occupied France and rumours spread that the Nazis would desecrate the memorial.
 In order to dispel such stories the German government published pictures of Adolf Hitler triumphantly visiting the monument and showing that it was still being preserved.

 Those pesky Americans keep trying to invade Canada and keep failing.
-Yankee intruders were forced to retreat from Montreal during their ill-advised War of Independence and in the aftermath of their Civil War the Fenians were repelled from New Brunswick, Ontario, Quebec and Manitoba.
+Yankee intruders were forced to retreat from Montreal and Quebec during their ill-advised War of Independence and in the aftermath of their Civil War the Fenians were repelled from New Brunswick, Ontario, Quebec and Manitoba.
 The only American defeats we actually sing about, however, are those drubbings we dealt them in the War of 1812, at Queenston Heights and Lundy’s Lane.

 Lundy’s Lane was along a commanding piece of ground in the Niagara peninsula and there British and Canadian troops were attacked by an American force led by Generals Jacob Brown and Winfield Scott who had been successfully racking up victories in Ontario since early July.
 This battle was particularly bloody with hundreds of casualties from artillery duels, rocket barrages, friendly fire, and bayonet charges.
 Ground and guns changed hands several times until the bloodied Americans withdrew.
 Both sides had exhibited considerable bravery but no military genius.
 The result of the battle was a thwarted American thrust and a shift in the balance of power in the area to the Canadians and British.